leaf-ai/studio-go-runner/README.md

 studio-go-runner is an implementation of a runner for the Sentient deployments of studioml.

-The primary role of studio-go-runner is to allow the use of private infrastructure to run TensorFlow workloads.
+The primary role of studio-go-runner is to allow the use of private infrastructure to run TensorFlow GPU workloads.

 The primary goal of studio-go-runner is to reduce costs for TensorFlow projects via private infrstructure.